Law Firm Credit Card Processing

 - Merge your billing and accounting system with your chosen merchant provider

 Find a reliable merchant provider that can integrate their process with your billing and accounting system.
 The integration is an efficient way of lessening your work.
 Also, after a client makes an online payment, your credit card processor can immediately process the payment.
-While it is being documented in your billing system, your accounting system updates the income of your firm. d in your billing system, your accounting system updates the income of your firm.
+While it is being documented in your billing system, your accounting system updates the income in your billing system while your accounting system updates the income of your firm.